 [the bobsled picks up speed and careens down the track]

 Sanka Coffie: Coach!
 COACH!
-AAAAHHHH!
+Aaahh!
 Slow it down!
 Slow it- slow it down!
-OH, MY GOD!
-Oh, Derice, oh, Derice...
+Oh, my God!
+Oh, Derice, oh, Derice I hate you!
 I hate you!
 I hate you!
-I HATE YOU!

 [Yul and Junior are in the hotel room, getting ready to go to a bar; there's a knock on the door.
 Yul goes to open it, finding Sanka dressed in a maid's uniform, carrying a feather duster]